zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 It's not possible to tokenize ECMAScript source code in advance, which makes defining the lexical grammar slightly more complicated.

-For example, we cannot determine whether `/` is the division operator or the start of a RegExp without looking at the larger context it occurs:
+For example, we cannot determine whether `/` is the division operator or the start of a RegExp without looking at the larger context it occurs in:

 ```js
 const x = 10 / 5;